GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 <!-- I used the following to learn how to create a dropdown: https://dev.to/asyraf/how-to-add-dropdown-in-markdown-o78  -->

 <details>
-<summary>Find out more about the process I went through and the research undertaken to develop my strategy</summary>
+<summary>Find out more about my process to develop the strategy plane and the research I undertook.</summary>

+The following details are written in order of how I approached developing the strategy plane, showing how things evolved and changed.

 #### Target Users